A strong parametric h-principle for complete minimal surfaces: Full immersions

 \subsection{Acknowledgements}

 The authors gratefully acknowledge past joint work with Franc Forstneri\v c on which this paper is based.

-A.\ Alarc\'on was partially supported by the State Research Agency (AEI) and European Regional Development Fund (FEDER) via the grant no.\ MTM2017-89677-P, MICINN, the Junta de Andaluc\'ia grant no. P18-FR-4049, and the Junta de Andaluc\'ia - FEDER grant no. A-FQM-139-UGR18, Spain.
+A.\ Alarc\'on was partially supported by the State Research Agency (AEI) and European Regional Development Fund (FEDER) via the grant no.\ MTM2017-89677-P, PID2020-117868GB-I00, and PID2023-150727NB-I00, and the ``Maria de Maeztu'' Excellence Unit IMAG, reference CEX2020-001105-M, funded by MCIN/AEI/10.13039/501100011033/; the Junta de Andaluc\'ia grant no. P18-FR-4049; and the Junta de Andaluc\'ia - FEDER grant no. A-FQM-139-UGR18; Spain.